Monday, December 19, 2011

 I try to encourage others.
 This is based on Romans 12:8, and my belief that God has gifted me in this area.
 I don’t believe in false hope or saccharin sayings, but rather extending my hand to a person who is hurting.
 Hope in despair—hope for the future.

 Some of my approach is borne from raising children, experiencing extended family illnesses and deaths, and my medical transcription career over the past few decades.
-Nothing humbles or puts one’s life into perspective more than sitting in a pediatric cardiology clinic (which I’ve done with both of my children), pediatric neurology clinic, speech/language pathology, occupational therapy, genetics clinic, cardio-thoracic surgery clinic, ER visits, or watching my husband perform CPR on my child, then riding in the back of an ambulance holding my child’s hand and praying he will live.
+Nothing humbles or puts one’s life into perspective more than sitting in a pediatric cardiology clinic, pediatric neurology clinic, speech/language pathology, occupational therapy, genetics clinic, cardio-thoracic surgery clinic, ER visits, or watching my husband perform CPR on my child, then riding in the back of an ambulance holding my child’s hand and praying he will live.
 Have I left anything out?
 Most certainly.
 I could tell you much about the anguish and heartache I’ve experienced over the years.
 I could tell you how in a three-year period, we lost eight people in our immediate family.
 Cancer, old age, suicide.

 But the bottom line is—so what?